Motorsport UK SCRUTINEERS

 A written report will then be sent to the Clerk of the Course after any of the above duties.

-Persons who wish to become Scrutineers should apply to MSA Technical Department who will enable the applicant to contact a mentor with a view to attending events.
-The applicant will also receive a Trainee Scrutineers Log Book, a copy of the MSA Competitors and Officials Yearbook and a DVD which gives details of the basic background to scrutineering.
+Persons who wish to become Scrutineers should apply to Motorsport UK Technical Department who will enable the applicant to contact a mentor with a view to attending events.
+The applicant will also receive a Trainee Scrutineers Log Book, a copy of Motorsport UK Competitors and Officials Yearbook and a DVD which gives details of the basic background to scrutineering.

-If you are interested in finding out more about Scrutineering, please use the form below to contact the Technical department at the MSA.
+If you are interested in finding out more about Scrutineering, please use the form below to contact the Technical department at Motorsport UK.